 The aggregate of the costs incurred and the profit or loss recognised on each contract is compared against the progress billings up to the year-end.
 The group presents as an asset the gross amount due from customers for contract work for all contracts in progress for which costs incurred plus recognised profits (less recognised losses) exceed progress billings, within trade and other receivables.
-The group presents as a liability the gross amount due to customers for contract work for all contracts in progress for which progress billings exceed costs incurred plus recognised profits (less recognised losses) within trade and other payables.
+The group presents as a liability the gross amount due to customers for contract work for all contracts in progress for which progress for which progress billings exceed costs incurred plus recognised profits (less recognised not progress billings) within trade and other for all contracts in progress for which progress billings exceed costs incurred plus recognised profits (less recognised losses) within trade and other payables.

-1.23 Operating leases
+1.22 Operating leases